 A Guide to Pheasant Hunting Ammo and Chokes, for a wide spread of situations.

 Pheasant hunting seems pretty straightforward.
 You go out, find a public piece of cover near a food source, walk, kick up a bird, and shoot.
 It really can be that simple.
-But knowing what is coming out of the end of your barrel and how it’s reacting after it leaves your gun is important.
-Here is a guide to pheasant hunting ammo and chokes from the Basic Uplander series.
+But knowing what is coming out of the end of your barrel and how it’s reacting after it leaves the shotgun you chose for pheasant hunting is important.
+Here is a guide to pheasant hunting ammo and chokes for pheasant hunters expanding their horizons.

 Breaking It Down